 Remember that to give a pass with an advantage, it must be done towards where they’re going to be and not where they’re at the time you observed it.

 What is soccer IQ?

-Soccer IQ covers that player’s ability to know how to locate himself on the field at a certain point in the game in view of taking advantage of that position, knowing what to do with the ball, that is, making the best possible decision for the benefit of the team, What is the best action to take at any given time based on the result, the game, the time and other factors.
+Soccer IQ covers that player’s ability to know how to locate himself on the field at a certain point in the game in view of taking advantage of that position.

 How can I improve my soccer IQ?